ansys/pyansys-heart/doc/source/user_guide/index.rst

 .. closed loop, twin builder ?

 - Stress free configuration
-   We assume that the input geometry is in the state of end-diastole.
-To account for the initial stress from the end-diastolic pressure, we first compute the stress-free configuration using the keyword `*CONTROL_REFERENCE_CONFIGURATION`.
-Then, the pressure is reapplied to the stress-free geometry, and we export a "virtual" end-diastolic mesh with the initial stress.
+   It is assumed that the input geometry is in the state of end-diastole.
+To account for the initial stress from the end-diastolic pressure, the stress-free configuration is computed using the keyword `*CONTROL_REFERENCE_CONFIGURATION`.
+Then, the pressure is reapplied to the stress-free geometry, and a "virtual" end-diastolic mesh with the initial stress is exported.
 This mesh is subsequently used in the contraction simulation.